pinecreativelabs/BrutalCMS/README.md

 # BrutalCMS
 A lightweight flat-file databaseless content management system for the brutalist web design style.
-Built with PHP, with CSV and XML files to store the data.
+Built with PHP, it uses CSV and XML files to store the data.

 **[BrutalCMS.com](https://www.brutalcms.com)**